Azure/azure-cli-dev-tools/README.md

     git branch dev -u upstream/dev
     # Develop with a new branch
     git checkout -b feature_branch
-    ...
-    # When code is ready, push it to your forked repository and submit a PR to merge into the dev branch of Azure/azure-cli repository.
-    git push -u origin feature_branch
     ```
     You can do the same for `azure-cli-extensions` except that the default branch for it is `master`, run `git branch master -u upstream/master` instead.
 3. Create a new virtual environment for Python in the root of your clone.
 You can do this by running: